shapiromatron/pyscaffold/README.md

 ## Developer setup

-Make sure you have python 3.12 available and on your path.
+Make sure you have uv available on your path.
 Then:

 ```bash
 # clone project